alexgeta/nashorn-rest-api/README.md

   GET http://localhost:8080/api/execute/{script}
   POST http://localhost:8080/api/execute

-    add script to request body and set Content-Type: text/plain
+    -add script to request body and set Content-Type: text/plain
-  To execute script in async mode add 'async' header with value 'true'.
+  -To execute script in async mode add 'async' header with value 'true'.
-  For specify execution timeout add 'timeout' header with integer value in seconds, by default is 5.
+  -For specify execution timeout add 'timeout' header with integer value in seconds, by default is 5.
   Returns execution context object or errors if any occurred.

 2. List execution contexts